MustardOS/mustardos.github.io/help/portmaster.md

 ## Offline Install Instructions

-If you have a device that doesn't support Wifi (such as the Rg35xx) or otherwise cannot access WiFi, it is possible to install games. **This is not reccomended** as it is significantly more difficult.
+If you have a device that doesn't support Wifi (such as the RG3533 2024 / RG28XX) or otherwise cannot access WiFi, it is possible to install games. **This is not recommended** as it is significantly more difficult.

 ### Update PortMaster
-In order to ensure compatability of games, first download and install the latest release of PortMaster.
+In order to ensure compatibility of games, first download and install the latest release of PortMaster.

 1) Download the latest version of the **muos.portmaster.zip** file from here https://github.com/PortsMaster/PortMaster-GUI/releases

 2) Open the primary SD card and open the /ARCHIVE/ folder.
 Place the .zip file here.

-3) From MuOS, open Applications -> Archive Manager -> muos.portmaster
+3) From muOS, open Applications -> Archive Manager -> muos.portmaster

 ### Retrieve game runtimes